 What I like the most in this TV is the built-in Chromecast.
 It allows you to mirror your phone’s screen and cast content on the TV without needing an additional application.
 But you might need to install additional apps (like VLC) to watch some of the 4K videos as it struggles to support DTS audio in its resident video player app.

 Vu bundles two remotes with the TV, where one is to access the basic TV functions and navigate through menu and the other is a Bluetooth remote (you don’t need to point it towards the TV to work), which houses the voice buttons, navigation keys, a toggle for volume and mic button for voice inputs.
 You can simply press the mic button to say a command to the assistant and it works quite well.

 Although, handling two remotes at once is difficult, but while I was using the TV, I realised that the primary remote isn’t necessarily required all the time.
 The voice remote does almost everything that’s needed to discover and navigate through content.

 The only thing that didn’t go down well is the missing support for HDR in 2018.
 Also, having a pointer to hover over the interface would have made it a lot easier to operate.

 Picture and sound quality

-Moving to the display itself, it has a matte finish and the company has used an A+ grade IPS panel.
+The display has a matte finish and the company has used an A+ grade IPS panel.
 All three models get the same 4K resolution (3840x2160) and the quality felt good for the first few minutes.
 We tried watching some videos and of course play around with the Android TV interface.

-The soundbar at the bottom features a two box-speaker system rated at 10W each.
+The sound-bar at the bottom features a two box-speaker system rated at 10W each.
 The company says that it supports Dolby audio as well as DTS TruSurround.
-The soundbar is definitely loud and should fill up a large hall easily.
+The audio is flat, but definitely loud and it does fill up a large hall easily.